khaledmk20/Quran-player/README.md

-Quran audio player for the reciter abdul basit abdul samad
+Quran audio player for the varies reciter